psecio/iniscan/README.md

 vendor/bin/iniscan scan --path=/path/to/php.ini --fail-only
 ```

+The `scan` command will return an exit code based on the results:

+- 0: No errors
+- 1: Failures found

 ##### Show

 The `show` command lists out the contents of your `php.ini` file with a bit of extra formatting.